iquiw/properties-mode/README.md

 ## Overview

-This is an enhancement of `conf-mode`, focusing on Java language resource files.
+This is an enhancement of `conf-javaprop-mode`, focusing on Java language resource files.
 It automatically decode unicode escape characters at load and encode back at save.

 ## Setup